New Researchers Session – Call for Papers

 Abstract submission is now closed.
 Please see below for conference booking details.

 For more information, please see the conference FAQ page.

 The full draft VSVR 2021 Programme outline is now available to view (though note that New Researchers must predominantly attend the New Researchers stream – see below for details).
 Please see here for an abbreviated version.
 In addition, please note that this is a provisional outline and subject to change.

-The purpose of the New Researchers Sessions (NRS) is to give those who are new to research or new to the voluntary sector and volunteering research community an opportunity to:
+As part of the Voluntary Sector and Volunteering Research Conference 2021, we will be running our annual event for New Researchers.
+The purpose of the New Researchers Session (NRS) is to give those who are new to research or new to the voluntary sector and volunteering research community an opportunity to:

 - present their research to other new researchers